mlexchange/mlex_computing_api/README.md

 Job manager for MLExchange platfom.
-To use it, do the followings:
+To use it, do the following:

 First `cd computing_api`,
 Then use the command `docker-compose up --build`.